podkydish/node-red-contrib-manipulator/README.md

 # node-red-contrib-manipulator
 2d manipulator to node-red
-to install use `npm install node node-red-contrib-manipulator`
+to install use `npm install node-red-contrib-manipulator`